WhoIsJack/DySTrack/docs/source/usage/zeiss_880.rst

        :class: tip

-       You do not need to acquire an entire stack as an example; if you start the acquisition and immediately stop it, the resulting empty image still contains all the information needed for loading as a job file.
+       You do not need to acquire an entire stack as an example; if you start the acquisition and immediately stop it, the resulting empty image can still be saved and contains all the information needed for loading as a job file.

-       ..
-TODO: This may be old/fake news; confirm it!

 2. **Configure the prescan settings and save as an example stack (job file)**